 See where the Wisconsin River gets its start at Lac Vieux Desert, about 7 miles northwest of Phelps—there’s a historical marker noting the headwaters of the Wisconsin River (along with some great scenic views) at Lac Vieux Desert Reservoir Park.
 Lakefront Pines Park at the intersection of County Hwy E and Hwy 17 is also a good place to stop for a photo.
 If you’re on a bike, stop and take in the scenery along the Vista Lake Bike Trails or the Conover-Phelps Bike Trail.

 You can snap a pic with a slightly smaller version of Paul Bunyan and Babe the Blue Ox outside the Vilas Historical Museum in Sayner-Star Lake.
-There are also numerous hiking trails in the area worthy of a photo op—Trampers Trails and the Sayner-Star Lake Nature Trail skirt the shores of Star Lake, making them particularly scenic.
+Visit the historic Frederickson’s Bait Shop (The Minnow Shop), which sold bait on the shores of Star Lake for more than 75 years.
+There are also numerous hiking trails in the area worthy of a photo op—don’t miss the scenic Trampers Trails and the boardwalk to the Black Lagoon on the Star Lake Nature Trail.